puyuan/puyuan.github.io/_posts/2016-01-09-how-to-properly-filter-and-categorize-logs-using-fluentd.md

 Rewrite Tag Filter is not written in Flume's official documentation, but to me, it plays an important role. https://github.com/fluent/fluent-plugin-rewrite-tag-filter

-Its categorizes log events into different tags, so you have a way of keeping all the entries but applying different tags.
+It tags different events, so you have a way to categorize all log events in the pipeline.

+For example:

 Input:
 {% highlight javascript %}